gabriellemhobson/SZ_2D_thermal_structure/README.md

 ### Parameter handling

 The file `define_parameters.py` creates a class with the base case values for the parameters stored as attributes.
 An instance of this class is passed to the forward model solver.
-It handles the required nondimensionalization and also contains the function `set_param` which is used to update or set existing parameter attributes while handling the nondimensionalization.
+It handles the required nondimensionalization and also contains the function `set_param()` which is used to update or set existing parameter attributes while handling the nondimensionalization.

 The user should decide which parameters they wish to vary when running the forward model and set the ranges in the file `input_param.csv`.
 The file is space-delimited and should contain the parameter name, the min value, the max value, and the units.
-For example, to vary the slab velocity between 4.0 and 5.0 cm/yr, the `input_param.csv` file should look like this:
+For example, to vary the slab velocity and coefficient of friction, the `input_param.csv` file should look like this:

 ```
 # parameter name, min value, max value, unit
 slab_vel 4.0 5.0 cm/yr
+mu 0.02 0.04 ~
 ```

+Here are some suggested ranges for parameters to vary.

 | Parameter name    | Description                | Reasonable range | Units |
 | ---------------- | ---- | --- | --- |